plausible/website/_articles/website-analytics-for-personal-sites-and-blogs.md

 ---
 layout: article
-title: Website analytics for content creators
+title: Website analytics platform for content creators
 ---
 Many people create content on their personal websites and blogs.
 There are many motivations behind this.
 Some use it like a diary, some as a hobby, or as a way to connect to other people, as a way to build an audience, make money and even improve their career opportunities.